xcart/xcart-docs/_pages/kb_en/modules/sales_tax/delivery.md

 2. Click the the **New Rate** button
    ![new-rate.png]({{site.baseurl}}/attachments/ref_4nZM0iOX/new-rate.png)

-3. Define a zone the tax will be applied to:
+3. Specify the zone to which the tax rate should be applied:
     ![zone]({{site.baseurl}}/attachments/ref_4nZM0iOX/zone.png)

 4. Set a tax rate in %: